ivanrusakov/labbox/README.md

 # CPU Stress Test Project
 **version 1.2 beta**

-This project is designed to stress test the CPU of any Windows system and also contains template to deploy  Azure virtual machine (VM) and deploye script automatically there.
-The project includes several scripts and configuration files to automate the deployment and execution of the stress test.
-This is exquisite vintage-ish craftwork, no modern tech involved 😉
+This project is designed to stress-test the CPU of any Windows system and includes a template for deploying an Azure virtual machine (VM) and automatically running a deployment script.
+The project contains several scripts and configuration files to streamline deployment and manage the stress test.
+This is exquisite vintage-ish craftwork, with no modern technology involved 😉

 ## Quick deployment